 Buffalo Man Pleads Guilty to Drug and Gun Charges

-BUFFALO, NY -U.S. Attorney Trini E. Ross and Frank A. Tarentino III, Special Agent in Charge of the U.S. Drug Enforcement Administration (DEA), New York Division announced today that Esteven Matos, 31, of Buffalo, NY, pleaded guilty before U.S. District Judge John L. Sinatra, Jr. to possession with intent to distribute 500 grams or more of methamphetamine and being a felon in possession of firearms and ammunition.
+BUFFALO, NY - U.S. Attorney Trini E. Ross and Frank A. Tarentino III, Special Agent in Charge of the U.S. Drug Enforcement Administration (DEA), New York Division announced today that Rayshawn Miller, 40, of Buffalo, NY, pleaded guilty before U.S. District Judge John L. Sinatra, Jr. to possession with intent to distribute fentanyl and acetyl-fentanyl, and possession of firearms in furtherance of drug trafficking crimes.
 The charges carry a mandatory minimum penalty of 10 years in prison, a maximum of life, and a $10,000,000 fine.

-The plea is the result of an investigation by the Buffalo Police Department, under the direction of Special Agent in Charge Frank A. Tarentino III, New York Division, and the Buffalo Police Department, under the direction of Commissioner Joseph Gramaglia.
+The plea is the result of an investigation by DEA Buffalo District Office, under the direction of Special Agent in Charge Frank A. Tarentino III, New York Division, and the Buffalo Police Department, under the direction of Commissioner Joseph Gramaglia.